tpiliposian/audits/README.md

 ## Audits

-Reports for all security reviews/audits can be found [here](/findings/).
+My findings from all security reviews/audits (excluding confidential ones) can be found [here](/findings/).

 ## Audit Contests